 Here are some specific examples:

-• Spinosaurus is the largest carnivorous dinosaur ever and had a crazy looking spine on its back.
+• Spinosaurus is the largest carnivorous dinosaur ever [edit 2016-07-03: I just checked the Tyrannosaurus wiki page and it probably was bigger.
+There is some uncertainty.] had a crazy looking spine on its back.
 The finding of new Spinosaurus fossils as spurred a lot of research trying to understand whether it was aquatic, what the spine was for, and what it ate.
 The evidence is suggesting that it may have been one of the only swimming dinosaurs!

 • Tyranosaurus Rex was huge, but how fast was it?
 There has been a lot of back and forth but according to this 2017 paper, they probably weren’t that fast and mostly walked.
 Very disappointing!
 I still am hopeful that they could run as fast as a Jeep, but it did get me interested in the general relationship between animal size and speed (see this interesting blog post going into the details about animal speed)